Duet3D/wiki-content/User_manual/Tuning/Input_shaping.md

 1. Supporitng different input shapin frequencoes and/or algorithms on the X and Y axes means that if input shaping is applied to printing moves, the tool path no longer follows the path commanded by the slicer during acceleration and deceleration.
 As a result, artefacts will occur in the print, especially around corners.
 The artefacts can be reduced by a smoothing process, but this of crouse reduces detail, for example by rounding corners that are supposed to be sharp.

-2. It isn't necessary, because a single input shaper can suppress a wide range of resonance frequencies. [more to be added]
+2. It is rarely if ever necessary, because a single input shaper can suppress a wide range of resonance frequencies.
+The EI3 shaper suppresses ringing over a frequency range of 3:1.
+Resonant frequencies vary in proportion to the square root of the mass being moved and the compliance of the belt or other elastic medium; so you would need these elements to differ by a factor of more than 9:1 between the X and Y axes to exceed a 3:1 difference in resonant frequencies.
+In parctice, the resonant frequencies to be suppressed are usually in the range 35Hz to 60Hz.